Logo

 Nelson Rockefeller championed the acquisition of the private University of Buffalo into the SUNY system, making the State University of New York at Buffalo, now the largest public university in New York.

-Nelson Rockefeller is criticized in some quarters for having contributed to the "Too Big To Fail" phenomenon in US finance in general.
+Nelson Rockefeller is criticized in some quarters for having contributed to the "Too big to fail" phenomenon in American finance in general.

 Nelson Rockefeller worked with the legislature and unions to create generous pension programs for many public workers, such as teachers, professors, firefighters, police officers, and prison guards.

-Nelson Rockefeller proposed the first statewide minimum wage law in the US which was increased five times during his administration.
+Nelson Rockefeller proposed the first statewide minimum wage law in the country; it was increased five times during his administration.

 Nelson Rockefeller reformed the governance of New York City's transportation system, creating the New York Metropolitan Transportation Authority in 1965.